How to learn Japanese for beginners: 16 tips to get started

 3. Use Language Learning Apps

-With remote learning becoming more popular due to its accessibility and affordability, language learning apps are an excellent way to practice Japanese on the go.
+With remote learning becoming more popular due to its accessibility and affordability, language learning apps are an excellent way to learn Japanese from scratch.
 They make studying fun, engaging, and easy to fit into your daily routine.
-Many apps cater to different aspects of language learning, from vocabulary to pronunciation.
+Many apps cater to different aspects of language learning, from vocabulary to pronunciation, helping beginners build a solid foundation step by step.

 Here are a couple apps we personally use for our learning routine: